Michigan State trustees call meeting after Engler comments

 Her biggest concern with Engler’s tenure has been what he has “communicated about abuse,” Denhollander said.
 “What he has communicated is that survivors who speak up will be attacked and blamed and shamed, that those who push for change are going to be accused of enjoying the spotlight, that they will be lied about.”

 The elected board has five Democrats, two Republicans and an appointee who was named last month by then-Gov. Rick Snyder.
 The board’s makeup became more Democratic in the November election.
-Engler served as Michigan’s governor from 1991 through 2002.
+Engler, a Michigan State alum, served as governor from 1991 through 2002.

 The university fired Nassar in 2016, two years after he was the subject of a sexual assault investigation.
 He also worked with the U.S. Olympic gymnastics team.